1995–96 National Division 3

-The 1995–96 Courage League National Division Three was the ninth full season of rugby union within the third tier of the English league system, currently known as National League 1.
-Following relegation last season, Coventry won the division by three points to finish as champions and are promoted back to National Division Two.
-Richmond, as runner-up, was also promoted and owing to an increase in the number of teams in the above divisions, next season, Rugby and Rotherham were also promoted.
-There was no relegation because National Division Three will consist of sixteen teams next season.
+The 1995–96 National Division 3 (sponsored by Courage Brewery) was the ninth season of the third tier of the English rugby union league system, the Courage Clubs Championship, currently known as National League 1.
+New teams to the division included Coventry and Fylde (relegated from tier 2) and Reading and Rotherham (promoted from tier 4).

+Following relegation last season, Coventry won the division by three points to finish as champions.
+They would be joined in 1996–97 National Division 2 by runners up Richmond and, owing to an increase in the number of teams in the above divisions for the following season, 3rd place Rugby and 4th place Rotherham were also promoted.
+There was no relegation because National Division 3 will consist of sixteen teams next season.

 Structure

-The league consists of ten teams, playing each other on a home and away basis to make a total of eighteen matches for each team.
-There are usually two promotion places and two relegation places, with the champions and runner-up promoted to National League 2 and the last two teams relegated to National Division 4.
+Each side played one another twice, in a round robin system, home and away, to make a total of eighteen matches for each team.
+There are usually two promotion places and two relegation places, with the champions and runner-up promoted to National Division 2 and the last two teams relegated to National Division 4.
 Owing to a reorganisation of the league system four teams are promoted and none relegated this season.